ArchibaldChain/Statistical-Learning-Project/Report.md

 | nox      | Nitrogen oxides concentration in pphm (annual aver-age concentration in parts per hundred million). | TASSIM                                       |

-We randomly divided the data into two sets:

-- Training set: randomly chosen 2/3 of origin sets,

-- Test set: randomly chosen 1/3 of origin sets.

-And we will use test setting to assess our model.
-Besides, the variable of "chas" is already dummied.

 #### 1.2 Data Visualization